godwokenrises/godwoken-doc/versioned_docs/version-1.0/comparisonEVM.md

 The maximum EVM revision supported is `EVMC_BERLIN`.

-- [ ]  support EVMC_LONDON
+- support EVMC_LONDON
-- [ ]  support EVMC_SHANGHAI
+- support EVMC_SHANGHAI

 ## pCKB

 Godwoken v1 introduced a new concept, [**pCKB**](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_polyjuice_transaction.md#pckb).

 In Ethereum, the gas for each smart contract is derived by calculation.
 And the transaction fee is then calculated by multiplying the gas with the specified gas price.
 In Godwoken, **pCKB** is the unit for calculating transaction fees.
 In other words, the gas price in Ethereum is calculated as ETH/gas (in wei, i.e. 1e-18 ether), and the gas price in Godwoken is calculated as pCKB/gas.
-When executing a transaction, Godwoken will deduct the transaction fee by using the layer2 [sUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) type which is represented by **pCKB**.
+When Godwoken executes a transaction, it will deduct the transaction fee by using the layer 2 [sUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) type, which is represented by **pCKB**.

 Note that with certain transactions being sent to the smart contract, the `value` of the transaction is `pCKB`.